 Look…we all know the fashion industry is incredibly wasteful.
-We’re reminded by it constantly by the constant posts, threaded throughout our feeds.
-It’s now public knowledge that after petroleum, fashion is the second most polluting industry.
+We’re reminded of it constantly by the streams of posts on our feeds.
+It’s now public knowledge that, after petroleum, fashion is the second most polluting industry.
 Fast fashion is responsible for 10% of the world’s carbon emissions.
 To put this into perspective, it’s five times higher than all of the output of the world’s airlines combined.
 This has given the fashion industry a terrible reputation.

-In the past, many brands have used Corporate Social Responsibility (CSR) as a marketing tactic, rather than an ethical decision to make their company greener.
+In the past, many brands have used Corporate Social Responsibility (CSR) as a marketing tactic rather than an ethical decision to make their company greener.
 An example of how this tactic can backfire on a company is Gorman.
-They grew their loyal customer base off the foundation of false ethical advertisement.
+They grew their loyal customer base on a foundation of false ethical advertisement.
 The marketing was always about being natural, earthy and world focused.
-However, Gorman were scrutinised when the Baptist World Aid Australian 2016 Fashion Report was released.
+However, Gorman was scrutinised when the Baptist World Aid Australian 2016 Fashion Report was released.
 With the lowest ethical score possible, Gorman got a big fat F for lack of transparency.
 Many other brands didn’t do much better.
-So essentially it gave the entire fashion industry a bad rep for it’s attempt at CSR.
+Essentially, Gorman gave the entire fashion industry a bad rep for it’s attempt at CSR.

-However, according to The State Of Fashion 2018, sustainability will be the forefront of innovation, with leading brands harnessing the circular economy.
-The circular economy is essentially linking the product lifecycle by recycling clothes.
+According to The State Of Fashion 2018, sustainability will now be the forefront of innovation, with leading brands harnessing the circular economy.
+The circular economy is essentially linking the product life cycle by recycling clothes.
 It uses those fibres to create new clothes, rather than the “take-make-dispose” approach.
-This means that sustainability has evolved from being apart of fragmented initiatives to an integral part of the entire fashion value chain.
+This means that sustainability has evolved from being a part of fragmented initiatives to an integral part of the entire fashion value chain.

 The Shelton Group, a marketing agency specializing in sustainability, found that 90% of millennials buy from brands whose environmental and social practices they trust, so they are more likely to recommend the brand to their friends.
 Additionally, 66% of global millennials are willing to spend more on brands that are sustainable.

 Consumers have taken to social media to vocalise sustainable issues, making it imperative for brands to offer transparency over their apparel production practices.
-The growth in shopper awareness and demand for sustainable clothing has justified retailers’ investment in sustainable apparel.
-It was found that brands like Patagonia, Stella McCartney and Gucci, (often named dropped by millennials) have all made massive strides to commit to going green.
+A theory created by Schwartz concluded that consumers are thoughtfully evaluating the life cycle of different products, and will select whichever product that has the least environmental load.
+The growth in consumer awareness and demand for sustainable clothing has justified retailers’ investment in sustainable apparel.
+Brands like Patagonia, Stella McCartney and Gucci (often named dropped by millennials) have all made massive strides to commit to going green.
 Which means that they aren’t afraid to put their money where their mouth is.

 Many high fashion and fast fashion brands have adopted alternative business models and new concepts centered around sustainability.
-Arket is a recent example; it is H&M’s new brand of sustainable clothing.
-This brand is based around the concept of longevity, with an emphasis on ‘enduring design and quality’.
-However, H&M’s biggest move towards a circular economy is their recycling program.
-H&M have invested in Newcell and Eileen Fisher’s Renew program, which mends or renews clothes for reuse.
+An example of this is H&M’s biggest move towards a circular economy, which is their recycling program.
+H&M has invested in Newcell and Eileen Fisher’s Renew program, which mends or renews clothes for reuse.
 Essentially, consumers can exchange old clothing for discount vouchers.
 This helps to reduce clothing from becoming landfill, and instead recycling it into new clothing.
-Zara has followed suite in a similar program, with collection bins across all stores in China.

 However, sustainability collections need to stand up to core fashion in terms of design, fit, quality and fashion credibility.
+Research has found that to make sustainable alternatives more attractive to customers, stylish designs will encourage them to embrace it.
+Studies concluded that beauty and creativity should not be in conflict with social and ecological sustainabilities in the world of fashion.
+And that is exactly what designers are doing.
 Fast-fashion giants such as H&M, Zara and ASOS, have grown their sustainable ranges to be sophisticated in terms of design and competitive price.
 It has been marketed in line with wider collections, easing consumer adoption, which disintegrates perceptions of unappealing sustainable collections.
 Because let’s be real, no one wants their clothes to look like their granny’s collage book.

 There is no doubt that the “next level” of sustainability is being brought to fruition.
 Companies are starting to fully embrace the competitive advantage that green fashion provides.
-Retailers like H&M, Patagonia, Stella McCartney and more are paving the way, and showing the fashion industry how to drive innovation by closing the fashion loop.
+Retailers alike are paving the way, and showing the fashion industry how to drive innovation by closing the fashion loop.

 If this article sparked your interest on ethical fashion then check out this podcast by Business of Fashion on the fur debate.